-Sidecut indicates the shape or profile of the ski and affects the way a ski tracks (travels in a straight line) and turns.
+If you look at a pair of skis from above, sidecut is the subtle curve of the ski from the tip to the tail.
+Sidecut affects the way a ski tracks (travels in a straight line) and turns.
 Skis with limited sidecut and a straighter profile (classic skis) track forward easily.
 Lots of sidecut makes turning easy but tracking won’t be as smooth.

 Waxable and waxless bases

 Waxable skis are often the choice for racers or for high-performance training.
 Traction comes from the grip wax (a.k.a. kick wax) applied to the middle third of the ski.
 When you release the kick portion of the ski by unweighting, the glide that happens comes from a different wax (glide wax) applied to the rest of the base.

 As waxing is part art, part science, it takes patience and practice to learn to wax for all conditions.
 For waxable bases, you’ll want to choose one or more grip waxes to match that day’s snow and climate conditions to grip the snow.